-To learn more about using the Kokua, Koa, and Customer Service (Napili) templates, see the Using Templates to Build Communities.
+To learn more about using communities templates, see the Using Templates to Build Communities.

 To learn more about using the Aloha template, see the Getting Started with the Aloha Community Template for Salesforce Identity.

 Considerations for Changing Your Community Template